fsanchezmonge/strava-improvement/README.md

 1. Click the "Connect with Strava" button
 2. Authorize the application
-3. Your activities will be displayed in a table and stored in Supabase
+3. The analysis will be performed for the dates and sports selected, providing context on the visuals and metrics shown.